erikfredner/dsst389-2024/syllabus.md

 ### Code Interview

-Unlike DSST289, you are not required to upload your completed notebooks as we go.
-Instead, you will be asked to complete a code interview near the end of the semester.

-During your interview, I will ask you to explain your approach and solutions to a few randomly selected problems from the notebooks that we complete throughout the semester.
+Near the end of the semester, you will complete a code interview.
+I will ask you to explain your approach and solutions to a few randomly selected problems from the notebooks assigned throughout the semester.

 If you do not complete the notebooks, you cannot succeed on the code interview.